kriber82/AdventOfCraft2024/exercise/ts/day12/notes.md

 - this. does not count towards OC, right?
 - what would this look like in TS idiomatic?
 - TODO should we throw in our santa method
+- Contiue.dev with GPT-4o is crazy:
+  - Prompt: make Child.behaviour not only introduced enum, but also resolved other TODOs (make childrenRepository a first-class collection)
+  - Prompt: make Child.behaviour an enum, but don't resolve any TODOs (did as expected)